 - Future Growth Potential

-Company size is commonly used as one factor to determine the value of a company.
-And typically, the larger the business, the higher the valuation will be.
-This is because smaller companies have little market power and can be more negatively impacted by the loss of key leaders.
-Plus, larger businesses likely have a well-developed product or service and easier access to capital as a result.
+Company size is a commonly used factor when valuing a company.
+Typically, the larger the business, the higher the valuation will be.
+This is because smaller companies have little market power and are more negatively impacted by the loss of key leaders.
+In addition, larger businesses likely have a well-developed product or service and, as a result, more accessible capital.

 3. Market Traction and Growth Rate

-The market traction and growth rate of the company are compared to competitors.
-Investors want to know how large your market is and how quickly you can capture a share of the market.
-The quicker you reach the market, the higher your business' valuation will be.
+When valuing a company based on market traction and growth rate, your business is compared to your competitors.
+Investors want to know how large your industry market share is, how much of it you control, and how quickly you can capture a percentage of the market.
+The quicker you reach the market, the higher your business’ valuation will be.